-The permittee shall give written notice to the Groundwater Section before ceasing operation of the facility for a period of 60 days or greater.
+The permittee shall give written notice to the Groundwater Protection Value Stream before ceasing operation of the facility for a period of 60 days or greater.
 The permittee shall take the following measures upon temporary cessation:

+- 1. Submittal of Self-Monitoring Report Forms (SMRFs) is still required; report "temporary cessation" in the comment section. - 2.
 Throughout a temporary cessation, monitoring activities; pumping; and maintenance of the in-pit sumps, solution impoundments, reclaim systems, and Rocky Gulch interceptor system shall continue pursuant to this permit.
 Notification of a temporary cessation does not relieve the permittee of any permit responsibilities.

 At the time of notification the permittee shall submit for ADEQ approval a plan for maintenance of discharge control systems and for monitoring during the period of temporary cessation.
 Immediately following ADEQ's approval, the permittee shall implement the approved plan.
 If necessary, ADEQ shall amend permit conditions to incorporate conditions to address temporary cessation.
-During the period of temporary cessation, the permittee shall provide written notice to the Groundwater Section of the operational status of the facility every three years.
+During the period of temporary cessation, the permittee shall provide written notice to the Groundwater Protection Value Stream of the operational status of the facility every three years.
 If the permittee intends to permanently cease operation of any facility, the permittee shall submit closure notification, as set forth in Section 2.9 below.